How To Build A Power Outage Kit

 - Use a thermometer in your refrigerator and freezer to check temperatures.

 - Discard medications that needed to be kept cool if they have been at room temperature for more than one day.

 Additional Consideration for Your Children

-I suggest you take a few minutes and visit the website for the American Red Cross (www.redcross.org).
+I suggest you take a few minutes and visit the website of the American Red Cross (www.redcross.org).
 This great organization jumps in whenever there is an emergency or disaster situation.

 They are concerned with the protection and safety of all family members and pay particular attention to how children are prepared to deal with an emergency.

 They have a wonderful tool that you can use before or during an emergency to help educate your kids about what to expect in different situations and how best to react.

 The tool is a brochure you can download called “Prepare with Pedro: Disaster Preparedness Activity Book.”
 It includes over 20 pages of illustrations, stories, and text that outline different types of emergencies, how to prepare for them, and how to best deal with them as an individual and family.